Introduction to Google Shopping Audit

 Google Shopping Campaigns play the main role in optimizing your strategies for selling.
 Only by targeting the correct search term that relates to your catalog can you sell your products through Google Shopping.
 These keywords will assist in creating a product ad that can be readily accessed by clients.

 Google Shopping is a Google Merchant Center and Google Ads-based.
-The former is where the feed or catalog of your item will reside.
+The former is where the product feed or catalog of your item will reside.
 Google has requirements on how to layout products and information.
 This can be performed manually in a spreadsheet or using a third-party plugin that scrapes information from your website to organize it in the format of Google’s liking.
-Google Ads is what businesses use to create product listing ads that display at the right time on users’ screens based on their search query.
+Google Ads is what businesses use to create product listing ads (pla google or google pla ads) that display at the right time on users’ screens based on their search query.

 Google Shopping will guarantee that your advertisements reach the correct audience and only interested customers while maintaining them in line with the budget.
 The budget optimization tool will ensure that ads fall within the budget without disturbing their output.
 Google will also guarantee that you are updated on the results of your product and can even provide insights on competitors’ products.